freenas/freenas-docs/userguide/system.rst

 Any added tunables are listed in :menuselection:`System --> Tunables`.
-To change the value of an existing tunable, click :guilabel:`More Options` and :guilabel:`Edit`.
-To remove a tunable, click :guilabel:`More Options` and :guilabel:`Delete`.
+To change the value of an existing tunable, click |ui-options| and :guilabel:`Edit`.
+To remove a tunable, click |ui-options| and :guilabel:`Delete`.

 Restarting the %brand% system after making sysctl changes is recommended.
 Some sysctls only take effect at system startup, and